Smoking more marijuana to increase your high intensity can have the opposite effect. Sometimes it also just puts you to sleep.

-Below we have compiled a list of ways to make your sessions more effective.
+Below, we have compiled a list of ways to make your sessions more effective.
 If you follow the tips below, it can help to make sure that you don't waste your time and money on a bad high.

-1. Take a Break
+1. Take a break

-2. Choose the Right Strain
+2. Choose the right strain

 You may have noticed that "choosing the right strain" is a running theme in this blog.
 There is a reason for that.
 Choosing the right strain is the same as choosing the right tool for a job.
 Do you want to get high?
 Make sure you use the right tool.
-In this case, the tool you want to use is a really good strain of cannabis.
+In this case, the tool you want to use is a perfect strain of cannabis.

-By choosing the right strain of marijuana for what you want, you really begin to focus on the outcome of your high.
+By choosing the right strain of marijuana for what you want, you begin to focus on the outcome of your high.
 If you want a more intense high, you should choose a strain with higher levels of THC.
 If you choose a strain of weed with 15% THC like the Pineapple Express strain and compare it to a strain with 25% THC like the Apple Fritter strain, then the 25% should produce a stronger, more intense high.
 There can be some abnormalities that will affect this, for instance.

 Because the body processes edibles more slowly, it can take a while for the effects to come on.
 Take your time with this.
 Start with a small dose and see where it goes.
 Wait a while before you consume more.
 The effects can sometimes take thirty minutes or more to happen.
 Don't go overboard and have a bad experience.

-5. Eat Mangoes
+5. Eat mangoes

 Mangoes contain compounds called terpenes.
 Aside from giving them their taste and aroma, they also have an interesting effect on the terpenes in cannabis.
 Myrcene, a terpene also found in marijuana, is present in mangoes.
 After eating the mango, the terpenes are absorbed by the body and prepare the body to absorb THC.
 Eating a mango can assist you with experiencing a more powerful high.

 Mangoes are healthier than the normal munchies you would come across when walking through your average store.
-So why not eat a mango and experience the benefits of high levels of vitamin C. They are also rich in fiber, antioxidants, minerals, useful enzymes, and other vitamins.
+So why not eat a mango and experience the benefits of high levels of vitamin C?
+They are also rich in fiber, antioxidants, minerals, useful enzymes, and other vitamins.
 On top of this, they can help you have a better high.

-If you want to learn more about how mangoes and marijuana play really well together, read our blog post on how Mangoes Boost Your High.
+If you want to learn more about how mangoes and marijuana play well together, read our blog post on how Mangoes Boost Your High.

 If you want a great high, get out and do something.
-Getting exercise in will naturally increase your body processes.
+Getting exercise will naturally increase your body processes.
 This will cause you to absorb the THC and other Compounds in your marijuana more quickly.
-They will move through your bloodstream quicker.
+They will move through your bloodstream more quicker.
 This will result in a quicker, more intense high.

 If you want to have a better high, then exercise after you get high.